 The Just Transition is a well-recognised concept promoted initially by trade unions – and now by policy-makers and NGOs – as a means of reconciling the climate and environmental policies with socio-economic goals.
 From the beginning, social goals and environmental goals are portrayed as inherently in conflict, while the concept itself is embedded in a market-based approach to society.
 The current understanding of the Just Transition struggles to apply to different situations and contexts, despite the implications for social justice from a gender, international and intergenerational perspective.
 It is not readily applicable to addressing existing social inequalities which manifest outside of the locality, actor or sector specifically targeted.

-In Europe, some civil society organizations, led by CAN-E, are further exploring the current concept of Just Transition, viewing social and environmental goals as interdependent.
+In Europe, some civil society organizations are further exploring the current concept of Just Transition, viewing social and environmental goals as interdependent.
 They have been redefining Just Transition(s) as a means to achieve socially, economically and environmentally resilient societies, rather than perceiving just transition of a specific sector as an end.
 In this vision, a series of just transitions across society, from the local and sectoral level and up, will together deliver the systemic transformation needed to act on climate change and deliver a fairer, resilient world for all.

-In this session we will discuss this new, holistic idea for just transitions to deliver true social and environmental justice across society, building on European examples and experiences from other carbon-intensive or dependent regions.
+In this session we discussed this new, holistic idea for just transitions to deliver true social and environmental justice across society, building on European examples and experiences from other carbon-intensive or dependent regions.
 The objective is to expand our current understanding of the Just Transition inviting external contributions to further shape and influence the inclusive and fair transformation of our economy and society as a whole.
 We aim in particular to complement the national or regional frameworks to evolve it into a truly global and multi-sectoral concept.
-This workshop will therefore be an important milestone in a workstream building a complete picture of how to deliver Just Transitions for Just Transformation in the run-up to COP 26.
+This workshop is therefore an important milestone in a workstream building a complete picture of how to deliver Just Transitions for Just Transformation in the run-up to COP 26.

 Objectives of the workshop